yonicd/d3Tree/README.md

 shiny::runGitHub("yonicd/SearchTree")
 ```

-## Active shiny filter of complex data structures using d3 trees
-### Overview
-D3js is a great tool to visualize complex data in a dynamic way.
-But what can be done beyond the visualization to allow it to be part of a workflow.
-We give an example of this by having the shiny server observe a d3 tree and its real-time layout.
-Using this information complex data structures, such as heirarchal simulations, complex design of clinical trials and results from ploycompartmental structural models can be mapped out *and filtered* in through an intuitive and simple tool.

-### Examples
 #### Titanic
 Basic example of how the tree works and filtering the data.frame in shiny to set up the real example for the stan.